prakharagarwal1/reactNativeStudentLogin/README.md

-# reactNativeStudentLogin
-This is First React native Application build upon Expo.
+# This is a React native Application.